amctechnology/QueueDemoApplication/README.md

 ## Development server

+In the Program.cs file, your license will need to be added with the proper password.
 Run `dotnet run` within the main project.
 Navigate to `https://127.0.0.1:5001/`.
-When running the application, the application can be hosted by softwares such as fiddler.
+When running the application, the application can be hosted by softwares such as Fiddler.
 Take the URL at which this application is being hosted, naviagate to Creator Studio.
 If an app was already created, navigate to edit the app, go to configs, if not a URL config, create one.
 Name it `URL` and insert the hosted url link as the value.